tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 The derived identities are defined in the "ietf-te-types" module, instead of an IANA-maintained module, because there are error reasons which are:

 1. applicable only to the TE YANG modules and not to PCEP environments (e.g., path-computation-error-no-topology);
-1. technology-specific (e.g., No RWA constraints met) which are better defined in technology-specific YANG modules;
+1. technology-specific which are better defined in technology-specific YANG modules;
 1. match more than one PCEP number in order to hide the details of the underlay PCE architecture (e.g., path-computation-error-no-dependent-server).

 #### Protocol Origin {#protocol-origin}